What is anxiety?

 It’s important to sort out whether the amount of fear felt is, or is not, proportional to the actual amount of present danger.

-If we perceive a threat to be one of life or death, fear triggers the fight-or-flight response.
-In fight-or-flight, a physical response, for example a rush of adrenaline, joins in with the emotional one.
-We very quickly make a decision whether we want to stand up to the threat or retreat.
+If we perceive a threat to be one of life or death, fear triggers the fight, flight, or freeze response.
+In fight-flight-or-freeze, a physical response, for example a rush of adrenaline, joins in with the emotional one.
+We very quickly make a decision whether we want to stand up to the threat, retreat, or take a third option of freezing (the "deer in the headlights" response).

-The fight-or-flight instant response is great for true emergencies.
+The fight-flight-or-freeze instant response is great for true emergencies.
 It’s a great caveman response, but most of us aren’t living the caveman life anymore.
 Most of us don’t need to be ever-ready for the possibility of a lion attack, but we’re often stuck in that caveman response.
-We often treat everything like it’s a life-or-death emergency.
+We often treat everything like it’s a life or death emergency.

 When you feel fear, you would do well to ask yourself what, specifically, you are afraid of, so you can make conscious decisions how to respond.
-There are many advantages to being able to slow down and take time to figure out whether you are going to “fight” by talking the fear stimulus in a systematic way or take the “flight” option by thoughtfully changing course.
+There are many advantages to being able to slow down and take time to figure out whether you are going to “fight” by talking the fear stimulus in a systematic way or take the “flight” option by thoughtfully changing course, or "freeze" until the danger passes.

 Emotions aren’t emergencies (most of the time).
 Slow down and think about what information the emotion offers rather than simply reacting.